 In 2011, the Motorola Atrix was the first consumer smartphone to feature integrated fingerprint scanning.
 It was far from perfect, but since then, the technology has come on in leaps and bounds and is now a feature of almost every modern smartphone.

 In 2017, Apple’s iPhone X showcased a new biometric authentication feature — Face ID.

-This facial recognition feature works by projecting a pattern of more than 30,000 infrared dots onto the user’s face, then reads the pattern to create a facial map of the user.
+This facial recognition feature works by projecting a pattern of more than 30,000 infrared dots onto the user’s face, then reading the pattern to create a facial map of the user.

-This allows the device to read the user’s face and authorize them to login.
+This allows the device to read the user’s face, confirm their identity and authorize them to log in.